+Think back to when you were young.
+Remember when all things seemed possible, when your future stretched before you like an endless road?
+You had hopes, dreams, and plans, and you were certain that nothing would stand in your way.
 But then life happened, with its unexpected detours.
 Some were good, some not so good.
 Failed relationships, demoralizing jobs, and mounting responsibilities took their toll.
 People told you that the dreams of your youth were foolish and naive — you needed to “get real” and “just deal with it.”

+At some point, you made an agreement with yourself that those people must be right.
+What made you think that you were special?
+Why couldn’t you just accept that who you are and what you have are all that will ever be?
 Still, deep down, you wonder, “What if?”
 What if those people were wrong, and you somehow could get back on that road you once envisioned and realize some of your long-ago dreams?
 Well, I’m here to tell you that you can!
 How do I know?
 Because I’ve been there, and I’ve experienced it myself.

 My areas of expertise

 Swimming with the sharks

 Are you in a hostile work environment, with a toxic culture, a bully boss, or coworkers who are trying to sabotage you?
 Do you despise corporate politics but realize that you can’t avoid them?
-I’ll teach you skills to navigate the shark-filled waters while remaining true to your values — and to make the sharks respect you, if not necessarily like you.
+Do your coworkers tell you that you’re “weird” or “sensitive”?
+Do you want to succeed in your career but remain true to your values?
+I’ll teach you skills to swim with the sharks without becoming one or being eaten by them — and how to make them respect you, if not necessarily like you.

 Supermom!
 The myth

-I’m sure you’re heard that “you can have it all”: relationship, career, motherhood, volunteer work, hobbies — because you’re an Empowered Modern Woman.
+I’m sure you’ve heard that “you can have it all”: relationship, career, motherhood, volunteer work, hobbies — because you’re an Empowered Modern Woman.
 So why isn’t that happening for you, especially if you’re a single mom, trying to juggle family and career?
 Because “having it all” (at least all at the same time) is a myth.
 I’ll help you prioritize, do the best you can, and not beat yourself up for what you can’t do.